-Guangdong-Hong Kong-Macau Bay Area Development
+Guangdong-Hong Kong-Macao Greater Bay Area (Greater Bay Area) Development

-E-commerce represents a competitive pressure to traditional brick and mortar retailers but it has also created enormous opportunities for air cargo.
+E-commerce represents a competitive pressure to traditional brick-and-mortar retailers but it has also created enormous opportunities for air cargo.
 Consumers demand for speed and reliability and air cargo services would have a significant advantage.
 According to Airports Council International, the 8% expansion in total cargo handled at all airports worldwide and the 10% growth in international freight in 2017 were mainly driven by e-commerce.
-However, online retail accounts for less than 10% of total retail sales worldwide, which indicates that there is still huge potential for e-commerce as a future growth driver for the air cargo industry.
+However, online retail currently accounts for less than 10% of total retail sales worldwide, which indicates that there is still huge potential for e-commerce as a future growth driver for the air cargo industry.
 Air cargo is also likely to be bolstered by the improvement in Asia’s overall manufacturing capability and the continuing shift to Asia of the production of high-value goods.
 Goods such as telecom equipment and electronic devices and parts are always transported by air, as product life cycles shorten.

 The Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA)